Katsugachi/solus.api/README.md

 # Solus.Api
 A short self contained parse.bot alternative.
-Can generate any link on the internet into a mini version compatible with almost every language
+Can create a reuseable API for sites in seconds not minutes.
 _PSA: Still in testing.
 Expect Errors_
 https://katsugachi.github.io/solus.api/